FAQEUCyber Resilience Act

 Citations

-Can the manufacturer shift CRA responsibility to a component supplier or cloud provider by contract?
+Can a manufacturer shift Cyber Resilience Act responsibility to a component supplier or cloud provider by contract?

 No.